Soft-Sprint-Studios/Tectonic-Engine/README.md

 After that copy all files from x64/release (contains base game files) into directory with the compiled dlls and exe, and then paste the dlls from x64_dlls (or x86 dlls if on 32 bit and linux if you are on linux)
 Run launcher.exe

+# Tech demos

+Are in the playlist at https://www.youtube.com/playlist?list=PLW7ec7Brk4oSenQSdZH5fZax2Hn5XUrUO

 # License

 Only the following folders are under the main project license (**MIT**):